Boeing E-6 Mercury: Replacement

-In 2015, both the Air Force and Navy realized that they needed new aircraft to serve the missions of both the E-4 and the E-6.
-At one point, they considered building one plane to replace both aircraft, but by 2020, the Navy decided to go its own way and develop an aircraft specifically for the TACAMO mission, under the E-XX TACAMO program.
+In 2015, both the Air Force and Navy realised that they needed new aircraft to serve the missions of both the E-4 and the E-6.
+At one point, they considered building one plane to replace both aircraft.
+In 2020, the Navy developed an aircraft specifically for the TACAMO mission, under the E-XX TACAMO program.
 The Air Force independently pursued an E-4 replacement under the Survivable Airborne Operations Center program.

-The Navy selected a variant of the Lockheed EC-130J, specifically one derived from the lengthened C-130J-30.
-Initial orders were placed in late 2020 with development beginning in earnest in 2022.
+The Navy selected a variant of the Lockheed EC-130J, derived from the lengthened C-130J-30.
+In late 2020, initial orders were placed, with development beginning in earnest in 2022.
 Delivery of the first aircraft is expected in FY26.
 The Navy expects the E-6 to fulfill the TACAMO role into the 2030s as the E-XX is transitioned into service.

 In October 2024, the replacement aircraft was officially named E-130J.